Date

 Sales Activation = Immediate Results

-They’re powerful because they drive immediate action.
-If you need a revenue boost this quarter, sales activation is the lever to pull.
-But it comes with a catch: once the campaign ends, the impact usually fades.
+On the other side is sales activation.
+These are campaigns designed to capture demand right now.
+They are powerful because they drive immediate action.
+If you need a revenue boost this quarter, activation is the lever to pull.
+But it comes with a catch.
+Once the campaign ends, the impact usually fades.
+It is the sprint in the growth marathon, effective in short bursts but not a foundation you can run on forever.

 The Balance = Sustainable Growth